A guy posted the following question online recently:

 A List of Animals That Mate for Life

 There are plenty of examples of animals that mate for life.

 - Barn owls

 - French angel fish

 Some animals, like the black vulture, will actually attack and sometimes kill an unfaithful member of their species.

-For example, those Gibbon apes that Sarah reported as monogamous above — they’ve totally cheated on each other, according to the professor.
+For example, those Gibbon apes that I reported as monogamous above — actually, they’ve totally cheated on each other, according to the professor.

-Back to humans: According to some statistics, there is infidelity in up to 40 percent of marriages.
-But let it be noted that Barash grants people NO excuse to be unfaithful just because it’s apparently in our nature to cheat.
+Even so, Barash says people have no excuse to be unfaithful just because it’s apparently in our nature to cheat.
 “We are never so human as when we behave contrary to our natural inclinations,” he says.

 So, go ahead and be contrarian — be an animal that mates for life!